UCL-EO/geog0111/docs/040_GDAL_mosaicing_and_masking_answers.md

 London by defining the
 pixel coordinates of the area

-We can identify Corsica from searching for maps.
+We can identify London from searching for maps.
 We can see from the images above and a little trial and error that this is approximately